M48 motorway: History

+Construction

 The M48 was opened as part of the M4 in 1966.

 Before this date traffic between South West England and South Wales was either transported on a motorail service through the Severn Tunnel, used the Aust Ferry (which was unsuitable for large goods vehicles) or travelled through Gloucester to pass north of the Severn Estuary.
 The route became increasingly busy and in 1984 a report was commissioned.

+Redesignation

 After four years of construction, the Second Severn Crossing was opened in 1996 and was designated M4.
 The original stretch of motorway was designated M48 and continues to link England and Wales.
 Since 17 December 2018, both crossings have been toll-free.

 In October 2021, the Welsh Government announced it was considering the possibility of reclassifying the M48 into an A-road.
 The government stated this is due to a large decrease in traffic following the opening of the Second Severn Crossing.
 The government plans to improve connectivity between local roads and the M48 in Wales but state that building new junctions to a Motorway-standard would be too costly considering the lower amount of traffic the M48 now handles.
 Reclassification of the motorway requires approval of both the Welsh Government and Secretary of State for Wales, with the Department for Transport stating they have no plans to reclassify the road.